culturecreates/artsdata-planet-lavitrine/README.md

 The LaVitrine data model differs slightly from the Artsdata data model.
 This pipeline transforms data from the Artsdata model to better fit the LaVitrine model.
 For a discussion see [Github Discussions](https://github.com/culturecreates/artsdata-planet-lavitrine/discussions/categories/modelling-discussions)

 ## Artifacts
-This repo generates the following artifacts derived from Artsdata and refreshes them on a regular schedule.
+This repo generates the following artifacts derived from Artsdata and refreshes them on a daily schedule.
 An artifact is a versioned dump of all events on a website including nested places, people, organizations and event types.

+Table of source dataset uploads [here](http://kg.artsdata.ca/en/query/show?sparql=custom%2Flavitrine_sources_refresh_rate&title=LaVitrine+Pipeline).

-View the history of workflow runs [here](https://github.com/culturecreates/artsdata-planet-lavitrine/actions).
+View the history of daily workflow dumps [here](https://github.com/culturecreates/artsdata-planet-lavitrine/actions).